SjdTl/DCN-Bonus-Assignment-2/README.md

 # DCN Bonus Assignment 2: Implementing the Dijkstra algorithm
 Implementation of the Dijkstra algorithm in python.

-The report is given in report.tex and the code in Dijkstra.py.
+The report is given in report.pdf and the code in Dijkstra.py.

 # Using Dijkstra.py
 The code mainly consists of the dijkstra algorithm (function dijkstra()) and a graph plotter (function graph()).